-Studio Trudeau has been commissioned to design a new dwelling for a young family on the outskirts of Armidale, on an environmentally sensitive site that also serves as a koala habitat.
+In 2019, Studio Trudeau was commissioned to design a new dwelling for a young family on the outskirts of Armidale, on an environmentally sensitive site that is also a koala habitat.

 The design – four major and four minor pavilions, interconnected around a central courtyard – is a considered response to the hot, dry summers and freezing cold winters.
 Built to Passive House standards, the floors, walls and roofs are all of cross-laminated timber (CLT) panels, allowing a quick build and tight seals.

 Heavy external insulation, fire-resistant cladding (hardwood timber and FC sheet), triple-glazing throughout, a carefully-designed heat recovery and ventilation (HRV) system and extensive solar panel system ensures that the house will have:

 - a constant supply of fresh air (filtered of dust and particles);

 - a comfortable temperature at all times, with no cold spots or drafts;

 - a quiet internal environment; and

 And if the weather is pleasant, all the doors and windows can be opened.